Centre for Physical Activity BMC SAS

 - UKROPCOVÁ B. Sitting is the modern-day smoking: An excess makes one’s life shorter.
 Bedeker zdravia 2018 36-38.

-- UKROPEC J., SLOBODOVÁ L., UKROPCOVÁ B. Physical activity, cold, and brown adipose tissue: does exercise activate brown adipose tissue?
+- UKROPEC J., SLOBODOVÁ L., UKROPCOVÁ B. Physical activity, cold, and brown adipose tissue: Does physical activity activate brown adipose tissue?
 Bedeker zdravia.
 2018

-In 2018, Doc.
-Ukropcová has had a variety of popularization activities presenting physical activity as an effective physiological means of prevention and treatment of obesity associated comorbidities.
+In 2018, A/prof. Ukropcová had a variety of science popularization activities, presenting physical activity as an effective physiological means of prevention and treatment of comorbidities associated with obesity.
 These activities include:

-- UKROPCOVÁ B. Physical activity as a part of a complex lifestyle modification in prevention and treatment of chronic diseases.
+- UKROPCOVÁ B. Physical activity as an aspect of a complex lifestyle modification in prevention and treatment of chronic diseases.
 Generali &Partners Group: The client is the centre of attention. Žilina 27-3-2018.

 - UKROPCOVÁ B. Physical activity in the management of type 2 diabetics.
-Dôvera: workshop for educators within the scope of the program Dôvera helps diabetics, 15.
+Dôvera: workshop for educators within the program Dôvera helps diabetics, 15.
 6. 2018, in Bratislava.

 - UKROPCOVÁ B. Will we survive without physical activity?
 A popular lecture for employees of Generali, Generali Bratislava, 11-2018.

 - UKROPCOVÁ B. Can lifestyle be cured?
 How to incorporate regular physical activity into the healthcare system.
 Bratislava, during a press conference dedicated to the International day of hypertension, 17-5-2018.